brandonmchin/CodePath/Week7/README.md

     [caption width="1" caption='<a href="' ">]</a><a href="http://onmouseover='alert(1)'">Over here!</a>
     ```

+    When another user hovers over the text, the injected code is executed.

   - [x] Affected source code: [branches/4.1/src/wp-includes/post.php](https://core.trac.wordpress.org/browser/branches/4.1/src/wp-includes/post.php)

 2. (Required) WordPress 2.5-4.6 - Authenticated Stored Cross-Site Scripting via Image Filename
-  - [x] Summary: A stored, or persistent, cross-site scripting (XSS) vulnerability which allows remote attackers to create a specially crafted image file name that will inject arbitrary web script or HTML.
+  - [x] Summary: A vulnerability which allows remote attackers to create a specially crafted image file name that will inject arbitrary web script or HTML.
 This abuses the insufficient validation of the file names of uploaded images.
 For the attack to succeed, an administrator must upload the image, typically requested by a user.
     - Vulnerability types: Stored cross-site scripting (XSS)
     - Tested in version: 4.2.2
     - Fixed in version: 4.6.1